neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_11_Hybrid_Search/README.md

 > **Advanced Lab** - This lab builds on the core workshop (Labs 4-9) with advanced search techniques.

-In this lab, you'll learn how to combine fulltext (keyword) search with vector (semantic) search for improved retrieval accuracy.
+This lab combines fulltext (keyword) search with vector (semantic) search.
 Hybrid search gives you the precision of keyword matching with the semantic understanding of vector search.

 ## Prerequisites